I Write Out Loud: Wry Cultural Memoir from a Life in Mid-flight

 Welcome to I Write Out Loud

-I Write Out Loud is:
+The rhythm of I Write Out Loud:

-My work has appeared in more than 20 publications across Medium, as well as national and regional outlets including TODAY.com, Business Insider, MSN, Parent Map, YourTango, and Seattle Weekly.
+My work has appeared in more than 20 publications, including TODAY.com, Business Insider, MSN, ParentMap, Seattle Weekly, Human Parts, Age of Empathy, The Memoirist, and more.

 If you like essays with a point of view and a pulse, you’re in the right place.